 Kensington Unitarians are glad to host the West London GreenSpirit Group and support its activities.
 The Group began in 2019 and arranges a variety of activities, open to all.
 If you care about our planet earth home and appreciate a spiritual orientation based on the Celtic wheel of the year, then you might enjoy our meetings.
 Details can be found on the GreenSpirit local groups page.

-To book a place for any of these gatherings, which last around 90 minutes, please contact email@example.com or Sarah Tinker on firstname.lastname@example.org.
+To book your place for any of these events or to find out more about our activities, please contact Sarah Tinker on firstname.lastname@example.org or David Carter on email@example.com.
 We are a diverse group: everybody is welcome and no formal membership is necessary.

 Kensington Unitarians are pleased to have this alliance with the GreenSpirit national movement: ‘engaged spirituality for a living Earth’.
 We encourage individuals to join GreenSpirit, which costs £12 annually for an online subscription, or £24 to receive their excellent magazine by post twice yearly.